Nutrition and Food Security

 - Increased knowledge at the global level about how to apply implementation science to address challenges and bottlenecks in anaemia control programs for women and children.

-To achieve these goals, 3ie and SISN are collaborating with FHI Partners in Kenya on the NHPplus program and University Research Co, LLC in Uganda on its RHITES-EC program.
+To achieve these goals, 3ie and SISN collaborated with FHI Partners in Kenya on the NHPplus program and University Research Co, LLC in Uganda on its RHITES-EC program.

 Barriers to antenatal care attendance to improve iron and folic acid supplementation in Kenya